 Thankfully in 2011, the FDA Committees voted for standardized liquid dosing.
 But many parents aren’t aware that acetaminophen is an ingredient in over 600 different easy to buy over-the-counter medicines that are used to relieve symptoms including in medicines labeled as pain relievers, fever reducers, sleep aids, cough, cold and allergy management.
 Using these medicines in combination can lead to accidental overdose — even when parent think they are within the correct limits.

 At the 2011 joint FDA meeting, they discussed acetaminophen to reduce fever in babies and toddlers.
-On page 6 of the minutes of the FDA Advisory Committees, it says that the committees agree that acetaminophen is effective at reducing fever in kids under 2.
+On page 6 of the minutes of the FDA Advisory Committees[the original report is no longer on the —– site, but as of June 15, 2018 you can read archive copy here], it says that the committees agree that acetaminophen is effective at reducing fever in kids under 2.

 Keep in mind, often fevers help kids to heal and are better untreated.